-The school's Supporting Pupils with Medical Conditions Policy will be read, understood and adhered to at all times.
+The school's Medical Needs Policy will be read, understood and adhered to at all times.
 Staff will receive annual training in supporting pupils with medical conditions.

 The school will obtain notification from parents regarding any medication that pupils are required to take.
 Only trained staff will administer medication.
 The school's Administering Medication Policy will be followed at all times.
 A record will be kept of any medication that pupils take - this will be checked prior to administering any non-prescription medication.